 ALSO READRajnath Singh, Radha Mohan Singh to attend Haryana agri summit Even political experts believe that BJP will form government in UP: Rajnath Singh Only lotus will bloom in Uttar Pradesh: Rajnath Singh 'Raincoat' comment was actually in praise of Dr. Manmohan Singh: Rajnath Singh Controversy over Modi's 'raincoat' jibe unjustified: Rajnath

+No one has been arrested so far in the matter," it said.
+Normal life was disrupted in Sundargarh after the seven-hour shutdown called by BJP today protesting the incident of eggs being hurled at Oram's vehicle in Kendrapara.
+Shops and business establishments remained closed, while vehicular movement was affected during the bandh.
 BJP activists blocked roads at various places in the district demanding immediate arrest of those involved in the incident under the SC and ST (Prevention of Atrocities) Act.